Charles E W Bean, Diaries, AWM38 3DRL 606/35/1 - March 1915 - Part 1

 a mule train is.
 A staff is always worth it.
 A camel or two -

-ring on the telephone they have only to loose up.
-Qstn have been tremendously
+one gun always on duty on a certain touchy spot.
+The moment they get a ring on the telephone they have only to loose up.
+Hqrs have been tremendously pleased with this system.

-This {???]where the gain would [?] are another gain.
+This lowers where the gain would next be anothers gain.

-(Destroyer position are in man June 28.)
+Destroyer position are in man June 28.)

 Observation Posts - hard luck tt everyone uses them.

-[[Dummy?]]
-Turkish gun near hut at Anzac when we landed
+Dummy Turkish gun near hut at Anzac when we landed

 Premature burst of Cadd Burgess no 2 gun - right

-and heard shrapnel whizzing over us.
+and heard shrapnel whizz over us.

-I was w Blamey at time.
+I ws w Blamey at time.
 Infantry

 Getting very annoyed abt it.